arc3x/arc3x.github.io/_posts/2016-8-26-Jekyll-Get-All-Posts-Without-Specific-Tag.md

 ---
 layout: post
-title: Jekyll / Liquid Get All Posts Without A Tag
+title: Jekyll / Liquid Get All Posts Without A Specific Tag
 ---

 This took me some piecing together and wasn't readily available on a google search.